denn98987/MobileFashionApplication/README.md

 Fourth grade university project.

-Get image, send to server, classify and serch in online-shop, roi-rating.
+Get image, send to server, classify and search in online-shop, roi-rating.